frednias/manafoot/README.md

 ========

 Currently suppport :
-* World Cup preliminary of all 6 worldwide confederation
+* World Cup qualification of all 6 worldwide confederation